Injury Prevention

 program.
 As an athlete's body matures within a sport, their body adapts to the

 physical demands of training.
-Too often repetitive movements and the daily
+Too often adverse movements and the daily

-stresses of training cause negative effects within their bodies.
+stresses of training cause negative effects on their bodies.
 This limited

 training technique may cause tightness of muscle groups, imbalances of